Zoom Instructions for the Virtual Zendo

 >> Use the "Raise Hand" feature: "To raise your hand in a Zoom meeting, click the Raise Hand icon on the bottom left of the Zoom window.
 On tablets or phones, it may be in the "More" menu.
 When you click the Raise Hand icon, a hand icon will appear next to your name that will notify the host your hand is raised.
 You will also see the hand icon turn green.
 When you want to lower your hand, you can click the hand icon again and your hand will be lowered.
 Keep in mind that a host can lower your hand for you, as well as disable the raise hand feature altogether. "

-> After the current speaker finishes, I'll mute them and "unmute" the next person and lower their hand.
-I'll say your name if you don't get a notice that you've been unmuted.
+> After the current speaker finishes, I'll mute them and ask the next person to "unmute" themselves and lower their hand.
+Note that Zoom no longer allows the host to "unmute" participants.
+I'll say your name when it's your turn to unmute and being speaking.

 > After speaking, you can mute yourself to save time and clear the channel for the next person.